perfsonar/docs/install_rcs.rst

 Testing a Clean Installation of the Toolkit ISOs
 ================================================

+.. warning:: The 4.0rc1 ISOs are not yet available at this time

 You may download the latest release candidate ISOs at the following URL :

     * http://downloads.perfsonar.net/toolkit/release_candidates/